whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 ## Installing R and RStudio

 R and RStudio are available for a variety of platforms, including Windows, macOS and Linux.
 R is open source software.
-R Studio is open source software, supplemented by non-free add-ons.
+RStudio is open source software, supplemented by non-free add-ons.

 -   [R for Windows